YU000jp/logseq/README.md

 <h1 align="center">Logseq-Classic (app)</h1>

 <h4 align="center">
-    "Logseq Classic" is a customized derivative version of Logseq.<br/><br/>
+    "Logseq-Classic" is a customized derivative version of Logseq.<br/><br/>
     My belief is to create an environment that is easier to use and has a higher degree of freedom on local.<br/>
     <br/>
     🚧 Active development is underway.<br/>